atom/atom/docs/creating-a-theme.md

 # Creating a Theme

-Atom's interface is rendered using HTML, and it's styled via [LESS] \(a superset of CSS).
+Atom's interface is rendered using HTML, and it's styled via [LESS] which is a superset of CSS.
 Don't worry if you haven't heard of LESS before; it's just like CSS, but with a few handy extensions.

 Atom supports two types of themes: _UI_ and _syntax_.
 UI themes style elements such as the tree view, the tabs, drop-down lists, and the status bar.